 2. Make sure your medical records document ALL of your symptoms and limitations.
 Your medical records should not just document your pain.
 Let your doctor how often you feel the symptoms, how severe each symptom is, and how long each episode lasts.
 Make sure that all your medical problems are adequately documented by your doctor, and that you are receiving the appropriate medical attention for all of your disabling symptoms.

 3. See a specialist.
-Treatment of OA/DJD by an orthopedist, neurologist, rheumatologist, or a chronic pain specialist will carry more weight than the same diagnosis from a family physician or internist professional.
+Treatment of OA/DJD by an orthopedist, neurologist, rheumatologist, or chronic pain specialist will carry more weight than the same diagnosis from a family physician or internist professional.

 4. Comply with your doctor’s orders and try various modes of conservative or less invasive treatment, if recommended.